• Skip to primary navigation

 Mashed potatoes

-• 1 tablespoon vegan margarine can replace with 1-2 teaspoon of white miso paste or a tablespoon of veggie stock or potato liquid
+• 1 tablespoon vegan margarine [can replace with 1-2 teaspoons of white miso paste or 1 tablespoon of veggie stock or potato liquid]

-• 2 tablespoons potato cooking liquid or veggie stock
+• 2 tablespoons potato cooking liquid [or vegetable stock or plant-based milk - use more as required]

-• 1 teaspoon 'fish' herb seasoning mix or your chosen seasoning such as Mrs Dash, etc
+• 1 teaspoon 'fish' herb seasoning mix [or your chosen seasoning such as Mrs Dash, lemon herb blend, etc]

 Instructions